ZaikinaEvgeniya-2/ZaikinaEvgeniya-2/README.md

-^ :vibration_mode: 2022-2023 years - <b>React-Native, Redux, Web3, Solidity + hardhat, Sentry, MongoDB</b>, WIX, PHP, Vimeo, Sendbird, Streamio, Mixpanel </br>
+^ :vibration_mode: 2022-2023 years - <b>React-Native, Redux, Web3, Solidity + hardhat, Sentry, MongoDB, Metamask, patch-package</b>, WIX, PHP, Vimeo, Sendbird, Streamio, Mixpanel, Firebase </br>
-I was worked on an international platform for young entrepreneurs, focused on collaborating to create innovative solutions for real-world challenges
+I was worked on an international platform for young entrepreneurs, focused on collaborating to create innovative solutions for real-world challenges.
+Responsible for key processes, including development, management, Android and iOS builds, and testing.

+:bulb: Interesting tasks:
+- developed contracts for image entrepreneurs with smart distribution of royalties among participants
+- implemented various external logins, such as Snapchat, Google, Apple, and Metamask
+- designed an interface system for different user roles
+- accomplished diverse functionalities like video feed, animated navigation with multiple levels, chats with notifications, sharing features, and friends in app logic

 </br>
 </br>